Special relativity and the rod/slot paradox – XIV – angle between colliding rod and slot in a diagonally moving frame

 with No Comments

 I continue my post series on the 2-dimensional rod/slot paradox in Special Relativity.
-In this post we perform a Lorentz Transformation of the rod from a frame A, which we previously used to describe a collision scenario, to a diagonally approaching frame W. W is related to a frame Z used for the setup of the transit scenario (see below).
-In a previous post we have already derived results for the transformed slot coordinates in W. A comparison will show that there is a constant angle between the rod and the slot in W.
+In this post we perform a Lorentz Transformation of the rod from a frame A, which we previously used to describe a collision scenario, to a diagonally approaching frame W. In a previous post we have already derived results for the transformed slot coordinates in W. A comparison will show that there is a constant angle between the rod and the slot in W.

 Previous posts: